 Cinnamon is one of the most common household spices that also has amazing medicinal properties.
-And studies are showing that there are lots of benefits to using cinnamon for PCOS symptoms.
+And studies indicate that there might be some potential benefits to using cinnamon for PCOS symptoms.

-So, if you’d like to learn more about the benefits of this spice, plus how to use it and the safest dosage to use, then keep reading!
+So, if you’d like to learn more about the benefits of this spice, plus how to use it then keep reading!

 Cinnamon contains an ingredient called cinnamaldehyde, which has been shown to increase progesterone and lower androgens like testosterone and DHEA.

 These results were obtained through a test tube study in which human adrenal cells were exposed to cinnamaldehyde (source).